Get 80% off your plan for your first 3 months*

 Fund accounting vs traditional accounting

-While both fund and traditional accounting track an organization's finances, they focus on different goals.
+Fund accounting differs from traditional accounting in its primary goal.
 Traditional business accounting measures profitability to see if a company is making or losing money.
+Fund accounting focuses on accountability and compliance instead.

-Fund accounting, however, focuses on accountability—a principle shaped by standards that have undergone significant and far-reaching change over the last few decades.
-Its main purpose is to show that funds are being spent according to legal or donor-imposed restrictions.
-This makes it essential for nonprofits and government agencies that need to prove they are using their financial resources responsibly.
+The main purpose of fund accounting is to show that funds are being spent according to legal or donor-imposed restrictions.
+This makes it essential for nonprofits and government agencies that need to prove they're using their financial resources responsibly.
+The Government Accountability Office (GAO) has been auditing the federal government's consolidated financial statements since fiscal year 1997, underscoring this standard of accountability.

 Organizations that use fund accounting